aehng/Lecture-Notes/Module6/Lec37-Mon_Apr_17/README.md

 More functionality is attained in only 20 SLoC:

 *   This version skips blank lines
-*   The file is closed
+*   The file is closed at the end

 More importantly, this version is much easier to extend and maintain.

 </details>

-## A curious way to iterate through a file
+## A Curious Way To Iterate Through A File

 This implementation gives up at the first sight of a blank line, and neglects to handle comments (well, it ignores comments, so it "accidentally" gets this right).
 Additionally, this suffers from the same redundancy as the previous example.